bonitasoft/bonita-doc/md/getting-started-tutorial.md

 This section explains how to build the application from the pages and process that you have already created.
 There are the following steps:

 1. In the UI Designer, update the application page to use business data instead of the dummy JSON data and to specify the connection between the page and the process.
-2. In Bonita BPM Portal, create the application.
+2. In Bonita Portal, create the application.

 #### Update the application page